All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Estimating Blow Fly Age and Reducing Error in Postmortem Interval Cases

-Wednesday, October 24, 2018 2:00:00 PM ET – 4:00:00 PM ET Duration: 2 hour(s) Insect evidence can provide valuable information during death investigations.
-Forensic entomologists estimate the ages of the immature insects like blow flies, which can provide useful information…
+This webinar originally occurred on October 24, 2018 Duration: 2 hours Overview Insect evidence can provide valuable information during death investigations.
+Forensic entomologists estimate the ages of the immature insects like blow flies, which can provide useful information regarding timelines…

 Just Being Vocal about Vicarious Trauma

-Just Being Vocal about Vicarious Trauma In the first episode of our medicolegal death investigation special release season, Just Science interviews Kelly Keyes, the supervising deputy coroner of Orange County, California to give an overview about the coroners and medical…
+← Back to Just Science Podcast Original Release Date: October 1, 2018 In episode one of our 2018 Medicolegal Death Investigation Special Release Season, Just Science interviews Kelly Keyes, the supervising deputy coroner of Orange County, California to give an…

 Strengthening the Medical Examiner–Coroner System Through NIJ-funded Programs: 2018 Medicolegal Death Investigation Stakeholders’ Meeting